pclubiitk/pclub.in/_posts/2016-05-09-nerdcommenter.md

 ## Further Reading

-In order to understand, why we used `nnoremap` and not `nmap`, you might want to [Learn Vimscript](http://learnvimscriptthehardway.stevelosh.com/).
+In order to understand, why we used `nmap` you might want to [Learn Vimscript](http://learnvimscriptthehardway.stevelosh.com/).
-Its not compulsory.
-As a general rule of thumb, we use `nnoremap`, `inoremap` and `vnoremap` for mapping keys in the normal, insert and visual mode respectively to prevent your other mappings from interfering.
+Its not compulsory, but it allows you to modify vim to your settings more easily.